Knowing how high (or low) a Video Game Designer’s Salary is or should be, is something I like researching every now and then.

 As you sell your Game through the Play Store, Steam or any other online-platform, you can still charge what others are charging.
 Or charge less, and get more sales, without having to worry as much about your Salary as someone in a high-cost-of-living country.

-Video Game Designer Salary at Companies depends on level of expertise
+Video Game Designer Salary at Companies depends on the level of expertise

 Larger Game Design Studio